davcri/Unibox-Ajax/README.md

 **Reinstallation**

-You can repeat the installation procedure by deleting ```configurationFiles/databaseConfig.php``` file.
+You can repeat the installation procedure by deleting ```Configuration Files/databaseConfig.php``` file and dropping the old database.

 # Development